top of page

 Problem: Constant Mess

-Messy meals are normal — but poor product design can make it worse.
+Messy meals are normal.
+However, poor product design can make it worse.

 Solution:

 Non-slip bases, stable bowls, and well-designed plates help reduce spills and frustration.
-Buying toddler sized plates help to keep the mess contained as opposed to a small bowl.
+Buying toddler-sized plates helps to keep the mess contained compared to a small bowl.

 Problem: Food Waste